-Many of them also pointed out that they repeatedly listen to a single song when trying to focus.
+Many also pointed out that they repeatedly listen to a single song when trying to focus.
 Almost all of them had turned a weakness into a competitive advantage.
 That never worked in their favor.

 10 Best Lessons From Tools Of Titans Book

 Tools of Titans is a book where you can find some of the finest minds in the world.
 You’ll see what makes them different, what works for them, and their routines.
 What are the tactics, routines, and habits of billionaires, icons, and world-class performers?
-It is the best book in the world on self-development, personal growth, business finance, anything that will take your life and elevate it.
+It is the best book in the world on self-development, personal growth, business finance, and anything that will take your life and elevate it.

-Let’s dive into the ten best ideas and summaries from the ”Tools of titans” book.
+Let’s dive into the ten best ideas and summaries from the “Tools of Titans” book.

 1. Model the masters